marl/medleydb/ERRATA.md

 # Audio Errata

-The following is a list of known issues with the **Audio**.
+The following is a list of known issues with the Audio or Metadata.
 Please report any issues with the code or annotations, submit a Pull Request or open an [Issue](https://github.com/marl/medleydb/issues).

 ### Types of Errors:
 1. Stem/Raw contains bleed, track not tagged as `has_bleed`